darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	Output format: One line, one word
 	Words should be sorted

-14-findthatword - display lines containing the pattern *root* from the file */etc/passwd*
+14-findthatword - A script that display lines containing the pattern *root* from the file */etc/passwd*

+15-countthatword - A script that displays the number of lines that contain the pattern *bin* in the file */etc/passwd*